ricard1997/twod-analysis-kit/docs/source/Membrane.rst

 Multiple Frames
 +++++++++++++++

-For various frames, to get statistics.
-Here, the return is a pandas dataframe and an array with the sizes of the defects along the trajectory.
+For statistical analysis of packing deffects across several frames, :code:`PackingDefects` returns a pandas dataframe and an array with the size of individual packing defects along the trajectory.

+To run the analysis over n frames type:
 .. code-block:: python

     data_df, numpy_sizes = membrane.packing_defects_stats(nbins = 400,